 Description of roles at the receiving institution

+To successfully organise and run the traineeship, the receiving institution should appoint responsible persons with roles described below.
 Please note that one or more roles can be played by the same person at the receiving institution.

 |WHO||Sending institution||Receiving institution||Trainee|